vg-json-data/sm-json-data/strats.md

 ### Leave Space Jumping

-A `leaveSpaceJumping` exit condition represents that Samus can Space Jump through the bottom of the doorway with a certain amount of momentum, and possibly with blue speed, depending on the length of available runway and short-charging skill assumption.
-It should only be applied in cases where there is flexibility to exit at any position between the top and bottom of the doorway.
+A `leaveSpaceJumping` exit condition represents that Samus can Space Jump through the bottom of a horizontal transition just before hitting the transition, using momentum (and possibly blue speed) available from a remote runway (one not connected to the door).
+It should also only be applied where there is air physics at the door.

 The `leaveSpaceJumping` object has the following properties: